Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Goal Signals

-It is possible for agents to collect observations that will be treated as "goal."
+It is possible for agents to collect observations that will be treated as "goal signals".
-A goal is used to condition the policy of the Agent, meaning that if the goal changes, the policy (i.e. the mapping from observations to actions) will change as well.
+A goal signal is used to condition the policy of the Agent, meaning that if the goal changes, the policy (i.e. the mapping from observations to actions) will change as well.
 Note that this is true for any observation since all observations influence the policy of the Agent to some degree.
-But by specifying a goal explicitly, we can make this conditioning more important to the agent.
+But by specifying a goal signal explicitly, we can make this conditioning more important to the agent.
 This feature can be used in settings where an agent must learn to solve different tasks that are similar by some aspects because the agent will learn to reuse learnings from different tasks to generalize better.